Monkeystation/photanol-com/src/pages/index.md

     - name: Eugenie Troia
       function: Lead Analytical Chemist
-      text: A background in environmental chemistry and the same vision for circular solutions lead Eugenie to Photanol.
+      text: A background in environmental chemistry and the same vision for circular solutions led Eugenie to Photanol.
 She powers the mission daily by deducing what needs to stay, go or be tweaked on our way to upscale success.
       linkedin: https://www.linkedin.com/in/eugenie-troia-37b64243